-His foreign policies were centred on anti-imperialism, with his government eschewing all foreign aid, pushing for odious debt reduction, nationalising all land and mineral wealth and averting the power and influence of the International Monetary Fund and World Bank.
+Sankara’s foreign policies were centred on anti-imperialism, with his government refusing all foreign aid, pushing for debt reduction, nationalising all land and mineral wealth and limiting the power and influence of the International Monetary Fund and World Bank.

 His revolutionary programs for African self-reliance made him an icon to many of Africa’s poor.

 Thomas Sankara And The Back To Africa Movement

 In addition to his focus on Burkina Faso, Thomas Sankara was a true Pan-Africanist, absorbing ideas from the diaspora, particularly those coming out of Black America.

 This culminated in a visit to Harlem which Sankara dubbed the ‘Black Washington’ due to its association with phenomenal African-American culture and figures from the days of Langston Hughes with the Harlem Renaissance, all the way to the era of Black Militants like Malcolm X.

 Harlem before the crack epidemic of the 80s was indeed the ‘Mecca’ of Black America, and Sankara duly performed his ‘pilgrimage’ during his lifetime.